 For deployments that call AppStream 2.0 resources from a centralized service (typically ISVs), programmatic authentication relies on an application to make programmatic calls to AWS to dynamically pass information and create an AppStream 2.0 session for its users.
-Use the API authentication method (commonly referred to as 'programmatic') when creating streaming URLs using the CreateStreamingURL call must be using a valid IAM user or role with a IAM permission for appstream: CreateStreamingURL.
+Use the API authentication method (commonly referred to as 'programmatic') when creating streaming URLs using the CreateStreamingURL operation.
+The user who makes the CreateStreamingURL call must be using a valid IAM user or role with a IAM permission for appstream:CreateStreamingURL.

-When creating the IAM policy for programmatic access, it is a best practice to secure access by specifying the exact AppStream 2.0 Stack ARN in the Resources section in place of the default '\'.
+When creating the IAM policy for programmatic access, it is a best practice to secure access by specifying the exact AppStream 2.0 Stack ARN in the Resources section in place of the default ''.
 For example: